⚠️ We are currently updating our 2021/22 tax guidance across the website

 Since 6 April 2016, interest and gains from qualifying peer to peer loans are eligible for ISA tax advantages in an Innovative Finance Individual Savings Account.

-Note that child trust funds which will start to mature from September 2020 may be transferred into an ISA without reducing that individual’s annual ISA subscription limit.
+Note that child trust funds which started to mature from September 2020 may be transferred into an ISA without reducing that individual’s annual ISA subscription limit.

-If you are interested in opening a Lifetime ISA, interactions with means tested benefits should be considered and you should make sure you understand when you can take your money out and for what purpose.
+If you are interested in opening a Lifetime ISA, interactions with means tested benefits should be considered (unlike saving into a pension, money saved into a Lifetime ISA is counted as capital and can affect a claim to benefits like universal credit).
+You should also make sure you understand when you can take your money out and for what purpose.
+Consider seeking financial advice – the Financial Conduct Authority gives guidance on finding an adviser.

 Please note that special rules apply where your spouse or civil partner dies and they had ISA holdings at their date of death.
 See our bereavement guidance for more information.